 After one typhoon, a waterlogged cobra did make its way down into a dry basement cafeteria cupboard.
 The kitchen aunt’s shrieks curdled our blood, perhaps including the cobra’s.
 It was removed without incident.

-Snake and human interactions occur, and bites happen, but each doesn’t search for confrontation, and each goes out of their way to avoid it.
-Beauty and exoticism aside, snakes are graced with common sense.
-People are large, unpredictable, and have shrill screams at eardrum-busting decibels.
+and each goes out of their way to avoid it.
+Beauty and exoticism aside, snakes

 My interest and appreciation in snakes continue, but my alarm about venomous snakes is tempered now.
 Like animals and humans worldwide, each generally keeps to their own.
 It’s perhaps similar to the millions of surfers sharing waves with Great White sharks yearly with relatively few incidences.